USEPA/EPADecon/README.md

   6. Add a Visual C# Class item, using the Test naming convention (adding 'Tests' to the end of the class name being tested)
   7. Follow the NUnit Testing Framework, documented here:
     - https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-nunit#creating-the-first-test
+  8. Unit tests generally follow this pattern:
+    - Setup: where conditions for the test are setup (i.e., creating parameters to pass to the method being tested)
+    - Test: where the method being tested is called inside of an assert or similar statement, at which point the results returned by the method are verified

 ### Running Tests